- Joe Stephensstaff writer at the Washington Post. He wrote 'The Body Hunters' investigative series for the Post in 2000.

 JUAN GONZALEZ: And initially, when the reports of this failed trial came out, what was the reaction in Nigeria and of the press and the government at the time?

 MUSIKILU MOJEED: Yeah, as Joe said, you know, Nigerians didn’t know, because it was just for a brief period.
 Pfizer just went in, you know, briefly, and there was so much confusion in Nigeria.
 Nigeria needed help.
 There was this epidemic.
 The country just needed help from wherever, you know.
 And Pfizer came on a humanitarian ground.
 Nigeria accepted.
 And at the time, we had military dictatorship.
 Things were so bad.
 There was no order in the country.
-There was no proper procedures, whenever following [inaudible] that happened at the time.
+There was no proper procedures whenever following most of the things that happened at the time.
 So, really, at the time, Nigerians were grateful to Pfizer, and we never knew, until it broke out in the press several years later, and Nigerians were really, really outraged.
 Yeah.

 AMY GOODMAN: Musikilu Mojeed, I want to thank you for being with us.
 And finally, Joe Stephens, the WikiLeaks document — ten seconds — what did you learn from what the U.S. diplomatic cables said about Pfizer in Nigeria?